AI Agent Index

 Plandex vs OpenCode (2026)

-Side-by-side comparison of Plandex vs OpenCode — pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated May 2026.
+Side-by-side comparison of Plandex vs OpenCode: pricing, capabilities, integrations, deployment complexity, and ratings.
+Last updated August 17, 2026 by The AI Agent Index Editorial Team.

 Plandex logo